-The Labor and Workforce section of the official California website provides information on many specific labor-related initiatives.
+The Labor and Workforce section of the official California website provides information on many specific labor-related initiatives and works to improve access to employment and training programs, enforce California labor laws to protect workers and create an even playing field for employers, and administer benefits that include workers’ compensation, unemployment insurance, disability insurance, and paid family leave.
 Programs on workforce development are provided, as well as labor law information.

 The Center for Business and Economic Research (CBER) is part of the University of Alabama’s Culverhouse College of Commerce and Business Administration.
 The website provides multiple Alabama economic indicators such as population estimates and projections, income and employment levels, and GDP information.
 The website also provides useful links for further research including briefs, publications, and presentations that further explain data sets.

 The Center for Competitiveness and Prosperity Research is part of the W.P.
 Carey School of Business, of Arizona State University.
 On a monthly, quarterly, and annual basis, the center provides various business-related data, reports, and publications, such as economic indicators, business indices, or economic forecasts.
 The content is broken down into three categories, P3 research reports, university economist reports, and other reports.

 The Center for Industrial Services (CIS) is a research department of the University of Tennessee focused on improving the economic competitiveness of businesses in Tennessee.
 The CIS also works in assisting manufacturers, providing education and research, and addressing customer needs.
 The site contains information on the solutions for improving business performance, maintaining sustainability, solving problems about regulations, and achieving business growth.